mripard/dma-heap/README.md

-# DMA-Buf Heaps Helper Library
+# DMA-Buf Heap Helper Library

-The DMA-Buf Heaps interface in Linux is aimed at providing a way for the user-space to allocate memory buffers that can be efficiently shared between multiple devices through the DMA-Buf mechanism.
+The DMA-Buf Heap interface in Linux is aimed at providing a way for the user-space to allocate memory buffers that can be efficiently shared between multiple devices through the DMA-Buf mechanism.
 It aims at superseeding the ION Interface previously found in Android.